How Do I Know What Tire Is Right For My Travel Trailer Or 5th-Wheel?

-Carlisle tires are made by the Carlstar Group which is one of the top producers of specialty tires like trailer tires.
+Carlisle tires are made by the Carlstar Group which is one of the top producers of specialty tires like camper trailer tires.
 They’ve been making tires for years and their Trail HD tire is another favorite among full-time RVers and weekenders.

 The Trail HD tire is a radial trailer tire made for distance and durability.
-The tread is designed to keep the tire running cool to reduce the risk of blowouts and is compatible with a wide range of trailers including RVs, horse trailers, toy trailers, and boat trailers.
+The tread is designed to keep the tire running cool to reduce the risk of blowouts and is compatible with a wide range of trailers including RVs, horse trailers, toy haulers, and boat trailers.